XinZhou259/AutomatedTestDemoForWebApp/README.md

 **Setup environment:**
 1. Download the test scripts folder “TestDemoForPhotoFolio” and the testing website folder “PhotoFolio”.
 2. Open test scripts project “PhotoFolio” with VS, find file “BaseTest.cs” under Tests folder.
-3. Change the website url to your file location for websit folder “PhotoFolio” on line 19.
+3. Change the website url to your local file location for websit folder “PhotoFolio” on line 19.

 **Test scripts brief description:**
 1. There are three test classes under Tests folder.
 They are: BaseTest.cs, HomePageTests.cs, ContactPageTests.cs.